iceoton/Log-Monitoring/docs/logstash_forwarder_installation_guide.md

-# logstash  indexer installation guide
+# logstash  forwarder installation guide
-we use logstash indexer  for indexd incoming log from SQS requirement is
+we use logstash forwarder  for forward incoming log from SQS requirement is
 - centos 7
 - *java version* more than 1.7.2